Essential Allotment Tools & Equipment

 I like twine because it is both cheap and excellent value.

 Lots of plants need tying up at the allotment.
-Twine is very useful defining seed rows prior to germination.
+Twine is useful to mark seed rows after sowing and prior to germination.
 Wigwams made from branches or canes would not be possible without garden twine to hold them together.
 Tomato plants would fall over without being supported.

 Perhaps best of all, garden twine is a natural product that will rot, avoiding the need to worry about needing to throw away or tidy up old twine at the end of the summer.